-The first thing you should think about if you want to start a blog is which platform do you want to use.
-Most popular is WordPress.org and there is a reason for it.
+The first thing you should think about if you want to start a blog is which platform you want to use.
+The most popular is WordPress.org and there is a reason for it.
 If you want to look professional and be professional, you should be self-hosted, and for that WordPress.org is the best.

-Why you should not use free blogging platofrms?
+Why you should not use free blogging platforms?